abathelt/EvidenceWiki/README.md

 - [ReversDNS](https://viewdns.info/reversewhois/)
 - [DNSRecord](https://viewdns.info/dnsrecord/)
 - [CentralOPS](https://centralops.net/co/) - domain check
+- - [Have I been Squatted](https://www.haveibeensquatted.com/) - Check if a domain has been typosquatted

 #### <a name="files-hashes"></a>📁 Files, Hash & Sandbox (DO NOT upload internal files!)
 - [VirtusTotal](https://www.virustotal.com/gui/)